art2cool/Backbone-Gallery/Readme.md

-[Перенесення галереї]

-по мотивам lynda.com Get start with backbone
+Get start with backbone

-в майбутньому використано буде require.JS
+Used require.JS